apache/carbondata/docs/dml-operation-on-carbondata.md

 ## Delete Records from CarbonData Table
 This command allows us to delete records from CarbonData table.
-Spark 2.x don't support delete records operation currently and may support later.

 ### Syntax